zedlopez/ifm/Writing with Inform.md

 Adjectives are often used in English to give a sense of where something is on a sliding scale.
 We talk about "a tall man" and "a short man", but without meaning that all men are either tall or short.
 If pushed, we might say that tall means about 6 feet and up, short means about 5 feet 6 and down, but we more often compare one person's height against another's.

 Inform allows us to use adjectives in the same way.
-For example, every container has a number called its "carrying capacity".
+For example, every container has a number called its `carrying capacity`.
 We can define:

 	Definition: A container is huge if its carrying capacity is 20 or more.
 	Definition: A container is large if its carrying capacity is 10 or more.
 	Definition: A container is standard if its carrying capacity is 7.
 	Definition: A container is small if its carrying capacity is 5 or less.

 These definitions are similar to those in the previous section, but have a very specific (and strictly enforced) shape to them.
 The adjective must be a single word.
-We have to say "its" (i.e., of it), not the ungrammatical "it's"; we have to specify a property, and a literal value of it, and we must either give an exact value or else conclude with "or more" or "or less".
+We have to say `its` (i.e., of it), not the ungrammatical `it's`; we have to specify a property, and a literal value of it, and we must either give an exact value or else conclude with `or more` or `or less`.
 If we create something with one of these properties:

 	The basket is a large container in the Shop.
 The thimble is a small container in the Shop.
 The matchbox is a standard container in the Shop.